Photo courtesy of Confidant

 Photo courtesy of Seirēn

-Makina Cafe Queens
+Makina Cafe Sunnyside

 One of the most beloved food trucks in our city has found a permanent home in Queens and we couldn’t be happier.
 Makina specializes in Ethiopian and Eritrean cuisine, so expect plenty of sambusas, beef tibs, and perfectly spongy injera.